obensonne/poole/README.md

     This site has been updated on {{ today() }} by {{ author }}.

+#### Builtin macros

+Builtin macros can be used from the macros module as well as from python code in your pages and templates (just as if they are defined within your macros.py).

+Currently, there is only one builtin macro available.

+`htmlspecialchars(s)`

+> Replace the characters that are special within HTML (&, <, > and ")
+> with their equivalent character entity (e.g., &amp;).
+This should be
+> called whenever an arbitrary string is inserted into HTML (so in most
+> places where you use `{{ variable }}` in your templates).
+>
+> Note that " is not special in most HTML, only within attributes.
+> However, since escaping it does not hurt within normal HTML, it is
+> just escaped unconditionally.

 ### Working with pages

 Next to stuff defined in `macros.py` the objects `page` and `pages` are